Gravxd/vMenu/README.md

   - Replaces the base game user input and replaces with ox_lib input dialog for easier use such as copy/pasting spawncodes etc.

 ### Code Share System
-This is a custom sharing system i designed for vMenu to follow similar behaviour i've seen in some clothing creators on economy servers.
+This is a custom sharing system I designed for vMenu to follow similar behaviour i've seen in some clothing creators on economy servers.
 This allows for super easy & simple sharing MP ped configurations between players and eventually vehicles is the plan.

+Players create unique codes for a saved MP Ped and can give that code out where others can then load that ped into their saved MP Peds allowing easy sharing of department rosters.
+Say goodbye to huge spreadsheets with different numbers and say hello to simple one code input for your roleplay servers!

 ### Vehicle
 - Colour Selector